Relrin/dotfiles/README.md

 ## F.A.Q.

-Q: What can I find there?
+Q: What can I find here?
-A: You can find there my settings for VIM/conky/etc. programms
+A: You can find here my settings for VIM/conky/etc. programms

-Q: Can i steal this?
+Q: Can I use this for my own purposes?
-A: Of course, you can use this easily
+A: Of course, you can use it easily

 ## How to install my VIM settings